Smilax maritima

 Smilax maritima is a North American species of plants native to the south-eastern United States from Texas to North Carolina.

+Description

 Smilax maritima is a branching vine up to 150 cm (60 inches) tall.
 Berries are black with a waxy coating.
+S. maritima's leaves are small, shiny, and light-green in color.

+Distribution and habitat

+This species is found primarily within the United States' Coastal Plain region, stretching from Virginia to peninsular Florida, and westward to Texas.
+It has also been observed in Puerto Rico.